 Sat & Sun: 8am – 7 pm

-When you’re done with splashing in the sun, go back to the Krapfenwaldgasse stop and get back on the 38A bus.
+When you’re done with splashing in the water, go back to the Krapfenwaldgasse stop and get back on the 38A bus.
 A short ride will take you to the top of Kahlenberg, a 484 metres high hill that is dear to me for many reasons.

 First, because of its history – this place became famous in 1683 when Jan III Sobieski, King of Poland liberated Vienna from the Turkish occupiers.
 He surprised them marching from this very hill.
 The Battle of Vienna is often seen as a turning point in history, as afterwards the Ottoman Turks weren’t considered a danger to the Christian world anymore; while this may be true, I’d like to note that this is not the only remarkable result of this victory.